dansl/dansl.github.io/pages/linux.md

 # Linux OS Stuff
 Here's a list of all my favorite Linux apps, tips, and tricks.
 My current distro I prefer is [Manjaro](https://manjaro.org).
 Manjaro is a community-driven Linux distribution based on Arch Linux.

+I also have a page that goes over how to setup Arch Linux on a handheld PC for gaming called [Steamy Handheld PC](https://github.com/dansl/Steamy-Handheld-PC)

 ## Linux Apps
 | Name | Price | Note |
 | --- | --- | --- |